Transferring Credit Before Matriculation to WPI

 Transfers and Waivers

-A student may petition for permission to use graduate courses taken at other accredited institutions to satisfy WPI graduate degree requirements.
+A student may petition for permission to use graduate courses taken at other accredited institutions to satisfy WPI graduate degree requirements by completing the Graduate Transfer Credit Authorization Form.
 A maximum of one-third of the credit requirements for a graduate degree may be satisfied by courses taken elsewhere.
 Petitions are subject to approval by the student’s academic department or program, and are then filed with the Registrar.
 To ensure that work constitutes current practice in the field, the program may set a latest date at which each course may be applied toward the degree.
 Such courses are recorded on the student’s WPI transcript with the grade of CR, and are not included in calculations of grade point averages.
 However, grades earned in Bio-medical Consortium courses are recorded on the transcript as if the courses were taken on campus.

 Applicants may file transfer or waiver petitions with their application for admission.
 Notice of the approval may be included in the letter of admission to the student.
 This inclusion is known as admission with advanced standing.

 A student with one or more WPI master’s degrees who is seeking an additional master’s degree from WPI may petition to apply up to 9 prior credits towards satisfying requirements for the subsequent degree.

 A student who withdraws from a graduate program and is later readmitted may apply course and other credit taken before withdrawal toward the degree.
 The admitting program will determine at the time of readmission which courses taken by the student may be applied toward the degree and the latest date those courses may be applied.
 There is no limit, other than that imposed by the program, on how many credits a readmitted student may use from prior admission to the same degree program.